rolandomunoz/praat-finder/docs/source/03-tasks.rst

 Create reports
 ~~~~~~~~~~~~~~
-Create reports of their annotation files.
-Create a table containing the number of occurrences
+* Create reports of their annotation files.
+* Create a table containing the number of occurrences of the transcribed items (e.g., words)
-  of the transcribed items (e.g., words), or a table containing the time where certain items occurred.
+* Table containing the time where certain items occurred.

 Data navigation
 ~~~~~~~~~~~~~~~